MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/documents/documents.md

 ## Next steps

-- Follow the [create the project](../../getting-started/create-your-first-extension.md) section in Getting Started section.
+- Follow the [create the project](../../getting-started/create-your-first-extension.md) quickstart in the Getting Started section.